alvatip/Nordzy-icon/README.md

 Nordzy is a free and open source  icon theme for Linux desktops using the [Nord](https://github.com/arcticicestudio/nord) color palette from [Arctic Ice Studio](https://github.com/arcticicestudio) and based on [WhiteSur Icon Theme](https://github.com/vinceliuice/WhiteSur-icon-theme) and [Numix Icon Theme](https://github.com/numixproject/numix-icon-theme)<br/>
  I’ll take requests for which app icons I should put in next.
 If I get no requests, I take (almost) randomly from the long list of apps.
-Dark variants are more appropriate for dark desktop environments, while the normal variants are more appropriate for light desktop environments. <br/>
+Dark variants are more appropriate for dark desktop environments, while the normal variants are more appropriate for light desktop environments. <br/> If you are using a dark theme with a light panel (or the opposite) you can specify the panel argument which make the panel's color opposite.

 ## Table of contents